jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 CVEs would increase from four to 40 percent.
 There are valid reasons for the delay in some devices receiving patches.
-Unlike traditional IT devices with regular patch Tuesday updates, OT devices have years\-long patch cycles.
+Unlike traditional IT devices with regular “patch Tuesday” updates, OT devices have years\-long patch cycles.
 It is not as simple as rebooting a PLC on the spot, especially when it manages a process that requires high availability.
 However, most